 This is probably, of course, not a general issue.
 Have you checked if the same installers work as expected on a machine that is not in your administration (i.e. you sure that there isn't something in your work machines that makes the installation not complete?)?

-#2 Updated by Roberto Comune Boffelli Comune 11 months ago it's true that a 'complete installation' wasn't ended ccorrectly ... but not for my fault ....
+#2 Updated by Roberto Comune Boffelli Comune about 1 year ago it's true that a 'complete installation' wasn't ended ccorrectly ... but not for my fault ....